HapticDevSys/HapticLib/README.md

 # HapticLib
-A Free Easy to Use Library to Manage your QB-Core Server
+A Free Easy to Use Library to Manage your QB-Core Server.
+Updated Frequently